eguiraud/tdataframe/TDFGuide.md

 ### Generic actions
 `TDataFrame` strives to offer a comprehensive set of standard actions that can be performed on each event.
 At the same time, it **allows users to execute arbitrary code (i.e. a generic action) inside the event loop** through the `Foreach` and `ForeachSlot` actions.

-`Foreach(f, branchList)` takes a function `f` (lambda expression, function, functor...) and a list of branches, and executes `f` on those branches for each event.
+`Foreach(f, branchList)` takes a function `f` (lambda expression, free function, functor...) and a list of branches, and executes `f` on those branches for each event.
 The function passed must return nothing (i.e. `void`).
 It can be used to perform actions that are not already available in the interface.
 For example, the following snippet evaluates the root mean square of branch "b":
 ```c++
 // Single-thread evaluation of RMS of branch "b" using Foreach
 double sumSq = 0.;